GaianRangerPlugin/ranger-gaian-plugin/README.md

 * A quick test:
 0. Run testGaianDB.sh, it should show an empty table.
 1. Create a policy of schema *, table LT0, column * on Ranger UI.
-2. run testGaianDB.sh, it should table LT0 correctly.
+2. run testGaianDB.sh, it should show table LT0 correctly.

 * Test with specific column query:
 For this to be able to work correctly, must use derby vti syntax.
-For example, if only query column LOCATION in table LT0, the syntax is:

-select LOCATION from new com.ibm.db2j.GaianTable('LT0') LT0

-and create column access/deny policies for testing.
+For example, if only query column LOCATION in table LT0, the syntax is: select LOCATION from new com.ibm.db2j.GaianTable('LT0') LT0 and then create column access/deny policies for testing.

 **Verifying the environment**